filecoin-shipyard/filecoin.js/documentation/etc/filecoin.js.api.md

     common: JsonRpcCommonMethodGroup;
     // (undocumented)
     conn: Connector;
+    // Warning: (ae-forgotten-export) The symbol "JsonRpcGasMethodGroup" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    gasEstimate: JsonRpcGasMethodGroup;
     // Warning: (ae-forgotten-export) The symbol "JsonRpcMinerMethodGroup" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)